yagam11/animation-demo1/README.md

 # animation-demo1
-a cute cookie pop-up animation by john during summer 2022
+a sunset animation by john during summer 2022